rozek/blockly-ai-playground/README.md

 * the **URL of an API entry point** (either locally on your machine or on the internet) and
 * an **API Access Key** if you are using an official AI provider

+## Browser Troubleshooting ##

+Modern browser security may cause a lot of trouble when a web application wants to communicate with servers that have not been configured properly.
+If you know what you are doing, you may lower specific security levels in order to get the experience you expect.

+### CORS ###

+t.b.w.

+### Communicating with you own PC ###

+t.b.w.

 ## Current Status and Future Plans ##